Human Systems Integration

 Starts: Fall

-Subspecialty Code: 4600P
+Qualifies for Subspecialty Code 4600P

-POC: Academic Associate
+Academic Associate

 Overview

 Human Systems Integration (HSI) is an interdisciplinary program that emphasizes human considerations as a priority in systems design and acquisition, to reduce life cycle costs, and improve total system performance.
 HSI has been divided into several distinct domains that include human factors engineering, manpower, personnel, training, human survivability, health hazards, system safety, and habitability.
 HSI is based on the understanding that people (operators, maintainers, and support personnel) are critical elements of the system and that a human-centered design perspective promotes system effectiveness, safety, and cost savings.
-This degree will provide students with the knowledge, skills, and abilities to be effective leaders in the assessment, design, testing, and management of a total human machine system throughout its life cycle.

-Master of Human Systems Integration
+View the Human Systems Integration Certificate Program.

 Courses Required